 Next, take measurements from the top of the gooseneck ball to the ground.
 And again, from the ground to the bottom of the kingpin plate.

-Your adapter offset size will be determined by the difference between those dimensions.
+The difference between those dimensions will determine your adapter offset size.
 Also, make sure you have 4-6 inches of space over the bedrails from the top of your gooseneck ball to the trailer.
 Calculate how tall of an adapter you’ll need using this dimension.
 Most, however, come with 6-8 inch height adjustments.

-Overall, a gooseneck adapter that directly replaces the trailer’s pin box will certainly need less measurement.
+Overall, a gooseneck adapter that directly replaces the trailer’s pin box will undoubtedly need less measurement.
 If you’re not conducting a complete replacement, you’ll have to rely on the old adage “Measure Twice.”

-Any inaccuracies in your measurements might cause serious mechanical issues throughout the installation process.
+Any inaccuracies in your measurements might cause severe mechanical issues throughout the installation process.

-It might also cause issues with towing comfort or cause your trailer to ride unevenly, which could be a serious issue for a fifth-wheel livestock trailer.
+It might also cause issues with towing comfort or cause your trailer to ride unevenly, which could be a severe issue to a fifth-wheel livestock trailer.

 The exact distance between the front of the gooseneck’s ball and the bottom of the pin box is the first measurement you need to nail.